-HubSpot reportedly paid $27 million for The Hustle, which was established by Sam Parr in October 2021.
+HubSpot reportedly engaged in media buying with its $27 million acquisition of The Hustle, which was established by Sam Parr in October 2021.
 The Hustle is a media house that has worked to create a newsletter, Trends, a SaaS platform, and My First Million, a popular podcast presented by Parr and co-host Shaan Puri.
-The Hustle was rumoured to generate $10–$12 million in sales, indicating a 2.25x–2.7x purchase price multiple.
+The Hustle was rumored to generate $10–$12 million in sales, indicating a 2.25x–2.7x purchase price multiple..

 Penn National Gaming acquired Barstool Sports

-Penn National paid $450 million in January 2020 for Barstool Sports, a digital media firm established by Dave Portnoy in 2003, and was majority-owned, at the time, by The Chernin Group.
-Barstool creates sports and pop culture content and had a revenue of $90–$100 million at the time, indicating a price/revenue multiple of 4.5x–5.0x.
+Penn National engaged in a media buying transaction when it paid $450 million in January 2020 for Barstool Sports, a digital media firm established by Dave Portnoy in 2003 and majority-owned, at the time, by The Chernin Group.
+Barstool creates sports and pop culture content and had a revenue of $90-$100 million at the time, resulting in a price/revenue multiple of 4.5x-5.0x.